creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 end
 ```

-If you run that program, it will look like nothing is happening, but your code is running - you haven't instructed TIC-80 to clear the screen, so it is still showing whatever was there before - the code in the Code Editor.
+If you run that program, it will look like nothing is happening, but your code is running - you haven't instructed TIC-80 to do anything, including clearing the screen, so it is still showing whatever was there before - which is the code in the Code Editor.
+But as the program is running, you can't edit the code.

+You can press the `ESC` key to stop the program, which drops you back into edit mode.

 ## Indenting (for your sanity) and Built-in functions

-The way you layout your code is very important, so that you can get visual clues as to how bits of the code are grouped together.
+The way you lay your code out visually is very important, so that you can get clues as to how bits of it are grouped together.

-Mostly, spacing doesn't matter to the computer in Lua - it's just for you.
+Mostly (but with some exceptions) spacing doesn't matter to the computer in Lua - it's just for you.

 We use newlines to try to keep one useful thing to each row of code, and spaces to line up grouped things in columns.

 For the latter - horizontal spacing - You can use spaces or tabs.
-Tabs in TIC-80 are one space, so you won't see any difference between spaces and tabs, but you might do if you copy the code elsewhere, which is a bit annoying!
+Tabs in TIC-80 take one space, so you won't see any difference between spaces and tabs... but you might do if you copy the code elsewhere, which is a bit annoying!

 Coders develop their own styles and try to match them when working together.
-I'll suggest my style here, but you're welcome to use your own.
+I've developed my style over many years and I'll suggest it for you here, but you're welcome to use your own.
+The important thing is for the code to look clean and is well ordered to work with.

+We'll introduce functions and control structures shortly, but my style is:

-I indent code within a function by one space.
+- Code within a function is indented by one space.

-Code within a control structure (an `if` or a `for` - we'll come on to these - is also indented by one space)
+- Code within a control structure (an `if` or a `for` - we'll come on to these - is also indented by one space)

+These indentations add up, so a control structure within a function will be indented by two spaces.

 Comments should be indented so that they neatly match, by column, the code they reference.